-- These will be similar to other in-class quizzes that you have taken, with one exception: you will have time to compare answers and collaborate with classmates (and Dr. Barter!) and revise your answers based on your discussions. - Study for these quizzes!
-They will give you valuable practice with exam-style questions.
+- These will be similar to other in-class quizzes that you have taken, with one exception: you will have time to compare answers and collaborate with classmates (and Dr. Barter!) and revise your answers based on your discussions.
+Collaborative Quiz #3 may become a take-home quiz, depending on our pacing this quarter. - Study for these guizzes!
+They will give you valuable practice with exam-style guestions.